-Redniss has set the bar for creativity so high, one can only imagine how much more “far-fetched” her shelved ideas could be.
-Soon enough, however, we may not not have to.
+Redniss has set the bar for creativity so high, one can only imagine how much more “far-fetched” her back-burner concepts could be.
+We may not have to imagine much longer.

-Redniss, an Assistant Professor of Illustration at Parsons School of Design, has been named a 2016 MacArthur Fellow.
-The honor comes with a no-strings-attached stipend of $625,000, allowing Redniss “maximum freedom to follow her creative visions,” according to the MacArthur website.
+Redniss, an accomplished illustrator and assistant professor of Illustration at Parsons School of Design, has been named a 2016 MacArthur Fellow.
+The honor comes with a no-strings-attached stipend of $625,000, allowing Redniss “maximum freedom” to follow her creative visions, according to the MacArthur website.

 “Because of the the MacArthur,” Redniss says, “I think I’m going to open that drawer and look at those ideas with a different sense of what’s possible.”

 The MacArthur Fellowship recognizes 23 exceptionally creative individuals with a track record of achievement and the potential for significant contributions in the future.
-Redniss, a critically author with three books to her name, certainly fits the bill.
+Redniss, a critically acclaimed author with three books to her name, definitely fits the bill.

 “While our communities, our nation, and our world face both historic and emerging challenges, these 23 extraordinary individuals give us ample reason for hope,” said MacArthur President Julia Stasch.
 “They are breaking new ground in areas of public concern, in the arts, and in the sciences, often in unexpected ways.
 Their creativity, dedication, and impact inspire us all.”

 This isn’t the first time Redniss has been applauded for her work.
 Her most recent book, Thunder & Lightning: Weather Past, Present, Future, won the 2016 PEN/E. O. Wilson Literary Science Writing Award.
 Her previous book, Radioactive: Marie & Pierre Curie, A Tale of Love and Fallout, was a finalist for the 2011 National Book Award.
-She also has been a Guggenheim fellow, a fellow the New York Public Library’s Cullman Center for Scholars & Writers, and Artist-in-Residence at the American Museum of Natural History.
-Her writing and drawing has appeared in numerous publications including the New York Times, which nominated her work for the Pulitzer Prize.
+She also has been a Guggenheim fellow, a fellow the New York Public Library’s Cullman Center for Scholars & Writers, and artist-in-residence at the American Museum of Natural History.
+Her writing and drawing have appeared in numerous publications including The New York Times, for which she was nominated for a Pulitzer Prize.

-The MacArthur Fellowship holds special significance in that will open doors—or in Redniss’ case, drawers—to new creative possibilities.
+The MacArthur Fellowship holds special significance in that will open doors — or in Redniss’ case, drawers — to new artistic possibilities.